Blue Flame Building: History

 The ground space for the building was sold for $75,000 by Dexter R. Mapel in 1949.
 Another $262,500 was sold to H.P.
 Kopf for "properties taken into the utility building site."
 The building cost a total of $5 million upon completion.
 It was originally known as the El Paso Natural Gas Company building and was meant to house the company by the same name and provide a consolidated space for all of the employees.
 Other occupants of the building included the E.F.
 Hutton and Co. firm and there was commercial space for others on the first floor.

 When the building opened in 1954, it provided office space for 1,000 gas company employees, a coffee shop and 99-seat auditorium on the fifth floor and a hospital set-up on the third floor attended by a registered nurse.
 The sixteenth floor was for gas company executives and the president of the El Paso Natural Gas Company, Paul Kayser, and other management-level employees had offices on the seventeenth floor.
 The lobby, opening out to Texas Street depicted illustrations of El Paso Natural Gas Company work.
 The large flame-like structure on the top of the building was first tested in March 1955 and finally turned on permanently a week later.
 The first time the flame was lit, it was red, indicating warmer weather was coming.
 An open house tour of the building also took place in March 1955.

 During the Christmas season, the building would light up office windows at night in a cross-shaped formation.
-The practice ended during the energy crisis in the 1970s.
+The practice, at one time common with taller buildings in many cities, ended during the energy crisis in the 1970s.